Singularity categories of Gorenstein monomial algebras: Singularity categories of -Gorenstein monomial algebras

-For a $1$-Gorenstein monomial algebra $A=kQ/I$, we denote by $\cc(A)$ the set of equivalence classes (with respect to cyclic permutation) of \emph{repetition-free} cyclic paths $c=\alpha_n\cdots \alpha_1$ in $Q$ such that there is an integer $r$ such that any oriented path $\beta_{r}\cdots\beta_1\in\F$, where $\beta_i\in\{\alpha_1,\dots,\alpha_n\}$.
-In this case, $n$ is called the \emph{length} of $c$, $r$ is called \emph{the length of relations} of $c$.
-Proposition \ref{proposition elements of ideal for 1-Gorenstein monomial algebras} implies that for any perfect path $p$, there is one and only one $c\in\cc(A)$ such that $p$ is \emph{along $c$}, i.e. $p$ is in the full subquiver generated by $c$.
-In fact, we have the following lemma.
+Denote by $\cc(A)$ the set of equivalence classes (with respect to cyclic permutation) of \emph{repetition-free} cyclic paths $c=\alpha_n\cdots \alpha_1$ in $Q$ satisfies the following: \begin{itemize} \item there is a positive integer $r$ such that any oriented path $\alpha_{i+r-1}\cdots\alpha_i\in\bF$ for any $i\in\Z/n\Z$. \end{itemize} In this case, $n$ is called the \emph{length} of $c$, and $r$, which is unique, is called \emph{the length of relations} of $c$.
+For any $c\in\cc(A)$, let $Q_c$ be the subquiver formed by all arrows appearing in $c$.